 Noon – 1 pm | Lunch & Resource Fair

-End the day at the Resource Fair, where you will have an opportunity to speak with representatives and staff from our student services and co-curricular departments.
-Lunch will be provided by The Habit Burger Grill.
+End the day at the Resource Fair, where you will have an opportunity to speak with representatives and staff from our student services, academic, and co-curricular departments.
+Lunch will be provided by the Habit Burger & Grill truck.

 Don't miss this welcome to college life.
 Register Today!